BetterMuSeek

 You can do this step individually or for all the strings at once.
 Here, I will be doing them individually.

-First, take the first string and put it through the barrel of the tuning frets.
-It is recommended to keep the holes on the barrel at around 45 degrees for this step.
+First, put the first string through the barrel of the tuning frets.
+For this step, it is recommended that the holes on the barrel be kept at around 45 degrees.

 Next, pull on the string but hold the string to the side of your finger after placing a finger to the side of the first fret to keep a bit of slack on the string.
 Now, tie a simple knot on the barrel by going under the string and pulling it to tighten the knot.
 Cut off the excess after tightening the knot.